JagNap/themes/external/stylus/twitch/README.md

 - Each theme is self-contained.
 Install only one at a time if you want to avoid conflicts.
 - To switch themes, disable/uninstall the current one in Stylus and install another.
-- Tested on the latest versions of Twitch as of 2025-08.
+- Tested on the latest desktop version of Twitch as of 08/2025.

 ---